The Oregonian

 The Oregonian is a daily newspaper based in Portland, Oregon, United States, owned by Advance Publications.
 It is the oldest continuously published newspaper on the U.S. West Coast, founded as a weekly by Thomas J. Dryer on December 4, 1850, and published daily since 1861.
 It is the largest newspaper in Oregon and the second largest in the Pacific Northwest by circulation.
 It is one of the few newspapers with a statewide focus in the United States.
 The Sunday edition is published under the title The Sunday Oregonian.
 The regular edition was published under the title The Morning Oregonian from 1861 until 1937.

 The Oregonian received the 2001 Pulitzer Prize for Public Service, the only gold medal annually awarded by the organization.
 The paper's staff or individual writers have received seven other Pulitzer Prizes, most recently the award for Editorial Writing in 2014.

-The Oregonian is home-delivered throughout Multnomah, Washington, Clackamas, and Yamhill counties in Oregon and Clark County, Washington four days a week (Wednesday, Friday, Saturday and Sunday); it is also home-delivered in parts of Marion and Columbia counties.
-Although some independent dealers do deliver the newspaper outside that area, in 2006 it ceased to be available in far eastern Oregon and the southern Oregon Coast and, starting in December 2008, "increasing newsprint and distribution costs" caused the paper to stop delivery to all areas south of Albany.
+In late 2013, home delivery has been reduced to Wednesday, Friday, Saturday, and Sunday while retaining print copies daily through news stands/newsracks.
+In January 2024, Monday, Tuesday and Thursday print edition were discontinued.